 This person was a youth pastor, getting a doctorate, and spoke with the kind of insight and conviction I could only emulate, not embody.
-The hypothetical was one of my favorites, because as I have mentioned, books were always easier for me than people, and this was a way to turn the conversation somewhere that I could contribute.
-As it happens, I had also just finished the reading list given to me by the Librarians of Congress, and I was looking for new works to add to the list.
+The hypothetical was one of my favorites, because books were always easier for me than people, and this was a way to turn the conversation somewhere that I could contribute.
+As it happens, I had also just finished 1,000 book reading list given to me by the Librarians of Congress, and I was looking for new works to add to the list.

 Most of the time, this game didn't produce new books for my list.
 Much of that might be due to social echoes, feedback loops from people so similar to one's self as to sound nearly the same, but some of it was also due to so many of the books mentioned having been on the fantastic list with which I began.
 The youth pastor in question mentioned two books I hadn't read, and the shape of my future twisted in the wake of his relevation.

 The first book was written by Freidrich Nietzsche.
 Here, I am trying to write about my writing, not my relationship with the church, but Nietzsche crippled my belief in both.
 Of all that is written, he wrote, I love only that which is written in the writer's own blood.
-I couldn't write, in part, because I hadn't yet bled, and had nothing to spill onto the page.
+I couldn't write, in part, because I hadn't yet bled in way that really mattered, and had nothing to spill onto the page.

 The second book was Joseph Campbell's Hero with Ten Thousand Faces.